Bostanabad-Research-Group/GP-for-pde-solving/README.md

 ![gif_reference](https://github.com/Bostanabad-Research-Group/GP-for-pde-solving/assets/102708675/215358e1-0563-44d7-b69b-6db621ff4649)

 ## Requirements
-Please install the following packages via Anaconda:
+Please ensure the following packages are installed with the specified versions.
+If you prefer to use Anaconda, the commands for creating an environment and installing these packages through Anaconda prompt are also provided:
 - Python == 3.9.13 `conda create --name NN_CoRes python=3.9.13`
 - PyTorch == 1.12.0 & CUDA >= 11.3 `conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch`
 - GPyTorch == 1.7.0 `conda install -c gpytorch gpytorch=1.7.0`